jugkyron/hymooc-docker0/part2-returns/README.md

 ## Exercise 2.9:

+* Continuing frontend-backend example.
+Make database shared with host such way that it won't get deleted when container volume is removed*

-*Frontend: Dockerfile for front placed in subdirectory: front
+- Frontend: Dockerfile for front placed in subdirectory: front
-Server: Dockerfile for server placed in subdirectory: bserv
+- Server: Dockerfile for server placed in subdirectory: bserv
-Cache: Redis (dockerhub)
+- Cache: Redis (dockerhub)
-Database: postgress (dockerhub)*
+- Database: postgress (dockerhub)*

 > docker-compose up